-Acute kidney injury (AKI) is diagnosed by a 50% or greater sustained increase in serum creatinine over a short period of time, which is also reflected as a rapid decrease in eGFR (24,25).
-People with diabetes are at higher risk of AKI than those without diabetes (26).
-Other risk factors for AKI include preexisting CKD, the use of medications that cause kidney injury (e.g., nonsteroidal antiinflammatory drugs), and the use of medications that alter renal blood flow and intrarenal hemodynamics.
+Acute kidney injury (AKI) is diagnosed by a 50% or greater sustained increase in serum creatinine over a short period of time, which is also reflected as a rapid decrease in eGFR (25,26).
+People with diabetes are at higher risk of AKI than those without diabetes (27).
+Other risk factors for AKI include preexisting CKD, the use of medications that cause kidney injury (e.g., nonsteroidal anti-inflammatory drugs), and the use of medications that alter renal blood flow and intrarenal hemodynamics.
 In particular, many antihypertensive medications (e.g., diuretics, ACE inhibitors, and angiotensin receptor blockers [ARBs]) can reduce intravascular volume, renal blood flow, and/or glomerular filtration.
-There was concern that sodium-glucose cotransporter 2 (SGLT2) inhibitors may promote AKI through volume depletion, particularly when combined with diuretics or other medications that reduce glomerular filtration; however, this has not been found to be true in randomized clinical outcome trials of advanced kidney disease (27) or high cardiovascular disease risk with normal kidney function (28-30).
-It is also noteworthy that the nonsteroidal mineralocorticoid receptor antagonists (MRAs) fail to increase the risk of AKI when used to slow kidney disease progression (31).
-Timely identification and treatment of AKI is important because AKI is associated with increased risks of progressive CKD and other poor health outcomes (32).
+There was concern that sodium-glucose cotransporter 2 (SGLT2) inhibitors may promote AKI through volume depletion, particularly when combined with diuretics or other medications that reduce glomerular filtration; however, this has not been found to be true in randomized clinical outcome trials of advanced kidney disease (28) or high CVD risk with normal kidney function (29-31).
+It is also noteworthy that the nonsteroidal mineralocorticoid receptor antagonists (MRAs) do not increase the risk of AKI when used to slow kidney disease progression (32).
+Timely identification and treatment of AKI is important because AKI is associated with increased risks of progressive CKD and other poor health outcomes (33).

-Small elevations in serum creatinine (up to 30% from baseline) with reninangiotensin system (RAS) blockers (such as ACE inhibitors and ARBs) must not be confused with AKI (33).
-An analysis of the Action to Control Cardiovascular in Diabetes Blood Pressure (ACCORD BP) trial demonstrates that those randomized to intensive blood pressure lowering with up to a 30% increase in serum creatinine did not have any increase in mortality or progressive kidney disease (34-37).
-Moreover, a measure of markers for AKI showed no significant increase of any markers with increased creatinine (36).
-Accordingly, ACE inhibitors and ARBs should not be discontinued for minor increases in serum creatinine (<30%), in the absence of volume depletion.
+Elevations in serum creatinine (up to 30% from baseline) with renin-angiotensin system (RAS) blockers (such as ACE inhibitors and ARBs) must not be confused with AKI (34).
+An analysis of the Action to Control Cardiovascular Risk in Diabetes Blood Pressure (ACCORD BP) trial demonstrates that participants randomized to intensive blood pressure lowering with up to a 30% increase in serum creatinine did not have any increase in mortality or progressive kidney disease (35-38).
+Moreover, a measure of markers for AKI showed no significant increase of any markers with increased creatinine (37).
+Accordingly, ACE inhibitors and ARBs should not be discontinued for increases in serum creatinine (<30%) in the absence of volume depletion.

-Lastly, it should be noted that ACE inhibitors and ARBs are commonly not dosed at maximally tolerated doses because of fear that serum creatinine will rise.
+Lastly, it should be noted that ACE inhibitors and ARBs are commonly not dosed at maximum tolerated doses because of fear that serum creatinine will rise.
 As noted above, this is an error.
-Note that in all clinical trials demonstrating efficacy of ACE inhibitors and ARBs in slowing kidney disease progression, the maximally tolerated doses were used-not very low doses that do not provide benefit.
-Moreover, there are now studies demonstrating outcome benefits on both mortality and slowed CKD progression in people with diabetes who have an eGFR <30 mL/ min/1.73 m2 (37).
-Additionally, when increases in serum creatinine are up to 30% and do not have associated hyperkalemia, RAS blockade should be continued (35,38).
+Note that in all clinical trials demonstrating efficacy of ACE inhibitors and ARBs in slowing kidney disease progression, the maximum tolerated doses were usednot very low doses that do not provide benefit.
+Moreover, there are now studies demonstrating outcome benefits on both mortality and slowed CKD progression in people with diabetes who have an eGFR <30 mL/min/1.73 m (38).
+Additionally, when increases in serum creatinine reach 30% without associated hyperkalemia, RAS blockade should be continued (36,39).